What is it?

 Aluminum cans: The cans are melted down and made into new aluminum cans.
 This process uses about 95 percent less energy than producing a can from new materials.

 Tin / steel cans: These products are melted down and made into products like rebar and car parts.

 Glass containers: The glass is crushed into, what is called, cullet.
 The clear glass is shipped to Potter’s Industries in Moose Jaw, which melts it into beads that can be used for a variety of things depending on their size, like reflective beads in highway paint.
 Coloured glass is used to make fiberglass insulation.

 How can I reduce?

-Bring your own reusable bottle with you to avoid buying drinks from the vending machine.
+- Bring your own reusable bottle with you to avoid buying drinks on-the-go.

 - Don't drink bottled water at home.
-If you don’t like the taste of your tap water, try a filter.
-(Just remember to recycle your filter at the end of its life.)
+If you don't like the taste of your tap water, try a filter.
+Then remember to recycle your filter at the end of its life.